 What is Sharia Law?

-In the first place it is known that in the Western world - religion has been largely separated by law almost ever since their early developments.
-Nevertheless, in the Muslim world the Sharia is not confined to purely religious matters.
-On the one hand, it aims at equally regulating individuals’ relationship with their neighbours and the state, and on the other - with God and their own conscience.
-The Islamic law is also concerned as much with ethical standards and ritual practices, as with a wide variety of “secular” legal issues, ranging from inheritance, through marriage, divorce, contracts and criminal punishments.
-Therefore the Sharia should not be mistaken for merely a general system of law.
+First, in the Muslim world, the Sharia is not confined to purely religious matters.
+On the one hand, it aims at equally regulating individuals’ relationship with their neighbors and the state, and on the other - with God and their conscience.
+The Islamic law also is concerned as much with ethical standards and ritual practices, as with a wide variety of “secular” legal issues, ranging from inheritance, marriage, divorce, contracts, and criminal punishments.
+Therefore, the Sharia should not be mistaken for merely a general system of law.
 Instead, it ought to be considered a far more comprehensive code of behavior that embraces both private and public activities.
+The

 Origins and early historical development of Sharia

-In order to better understand the Islamic law, it is important to take a look at its historical development.
-For the first Muslim community established under the leadership of the Prophet Muhammad at Medina in 622, the Quranic revelations laid dawn basic standards of conduct.
+The first Muslim community established under the leadership of the Prophet Muhammad at Medina in 622, the Quranic revelations laid basic dawn standards of conduct.
 But the Quran is in no sense a comprehensive legal code.
 No more than 80 verses deal with strictly legal matters.
-Their general effect is simply to modify the existing Arabian customary law in certain important particulars.
+Their general effect is to modify the existing Arabian customary law in certain important particulars.

 The rise of Abbasid dynasty, the Sharia risky separate interpretations and unification